lucat1/unibo_00819_progetto/README.md

 # Overengineered

 The game is implemented in C++ and built with the gcc/make toolchain.
-Clang/LLVM should compile just fine, but hasn't been tested.
+Clang/LLVM have been tested and compile just fine on Darwin.
 The Makefile automatically compiles the needed source files and rebuilds only what's needed.

 ## Building, Running and Testing

-For the purpose of this step, be aware that compile flags can be changed via exporting the `CXXFLAGS` and `LDFLAGS` variables.
-Furthermore the compiler can be set via the `CXX` enrionment variable. `g++` is used by default.
+For the purpose of this step, be aware that compile flags can be changed by providing make with the `CXXFLAGS` and `LDFLAGS` variables.
+Furthermore the compiler can be set via the `CXX` variable. `g++` is used by default (i.e. `make CXX=clang++`).
 Directly editing the `Makefile` source code also works, but is not advised.

 To compile and link the game binary run: